Flutter-Tech/fsc-docs-site/how/owner.md

 A capability has no owner and its parent product maintainers want to recruit one.
 A group who know the capability well are gathered to agree the needs of the capability:

-- It is technically complex but simpler from a product perspective.
+- The way it is built (the engineering) is more complex than the architecture, product and operational concerns.
 - Reviewing PR data shows it is large capability with a high rate of change.
 - There are several significant changes to capability technology over the next 1-2 years that the product strategy requires.

-This group classifies the capability with **technical** complexity, **full-time** demand and its evolution requires significant **change**.
+This group classifies the capability with **engineering** complexity, **full-time** demand and its evolution requires significant **change**.

 The product maintainers review this against divisional roles:

-- Senior Engineers can be expected to navigate the technical complexity and demand, but might struggle to lead the significant change required due to the role level.
+- Senior Engineers can be expected to navigate the engineering complexity and demand, but might struggle to lead the significant change required due to the role level.
 - Principal Engineer is a good fit, but none have experience with this capability.
-- Architects can be expected to navigate the technical complexity and significant change, but might struggle to meet the full-time demand due to their part-time affinity.
+- Architects might be able to navigate the engineering complexity but this is not their primary skillset, but might also struggle to meet the full-time demand due to their part-time affinity.
-- Technical Programme Managers could meet the full-time demand to lead the significant change, but might struggle with the technical complexity due to their competencies.
+- Technical Programme Managers could meet the full-time demand to lead the significant change, but might struggle with the engineering complexity due to their competencies.

 The product maintainers document the need for a capability owner including suggested divisional roles.
 They use this document to justify and request candidate proposals from divisional leaders.
 They use the document to discuss with their teams and any interested candidates.
 The product maintainers use the expected divisional role costs to secure budget in advance for divisional backfill or direct recruitment (in the case of no divisional proposals).